CurranCodes/CurranCodes/README.md

 - 👋 Hi, I’m @CurranCodes an aspiring software developer based in Chicago, IL
 - 👀 I’m interested in learning all the requisite skills to become a software developer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Bootstrap, and React
-- 💞️ I’m looking to collaborate on full-stack web-based applications
+- 🤝 I’m looking to collaborate on full-stack web-based applications
 - 📫 Feel free to send me an email at currancodes@gmail.com

 <!---